lucifer20025/lockdownLogs/README.md

   - There's always the option of engineering but I know that engineering colleges are real hell-holesgit
   - So I guess I'll keep at it (~~But I'm not too sure what I'm supposed write in these logs~~)
   <!-- That's enough for today will add to this  -->

 ---

+## <a name="notes">Additional Notes</a>

+- I intend for this to be chronicling my journey through this new world under lockdown
+  - _Sidenote : my logs only started after lockdown where I live as been lifted for more than 3 weeks_
+  - _Another sidenote : although lockdown has been lifted, **Life will never quite be the same anymore**_
+- It might just end up being a dud not really something like what I fantasized
+- I envisioned of these logs as a kind of bullet journal(not really though)

+---